 What is the Job Like?

-As in other professions, the more experienced a patrol officer, the more opportunity he or she gets—and the more responsibility.
-Seniority dictates work schedules, so junior officers can expect to work nights, weekends, and holidays.
+As in other professions, the more experienced a patrol officer, the more opportunity he or she gets – and the more responsibility.
+Seniority dictates work schedules, so junior officers can expect to work nights, weekends and holidays.
 There are more promotional opportunities in large agencies or precincts, where there is room to specialize.
-Advancement is usually a function of performance and personal merit.
-“No one is in law enforcement for the money, shift work, or great working conditions,” says Corinne Geller, spokesperson for the Virginia State Police.
+Advancement is usually a result of performance and personal merit.
+“No one is in law enforcement for the money, shift work or great working conditions,” says Corinne Geller, spokeswoman for the Virginia State Police.
 “It’s that dedication to public service, and the self satisfaction of knowing that you made a difference through helping and protecting others that keep our men and women coming back to work each day.”